planetfederal/qgis-server-oauth2-auth-plugin/README.rst

-GitHub offers a *pure* implementation of **OAuth 2** and supports **Authorization Code Grant** flow, the `access_token` is sent back to the User-Agent in the query string and it's used as a session identifier..
+GitHub offers a *pure* implementation of **OAuth 2** and supports **Authorization Code Grant** flow, the `access_token` is sent back to the User-Agent in the query string and it's used as a session identifier.

 **Required configuration**: